westwood4lease/westwood4lease/README.md

 ## Style Developement

 The [SASS](http://sass-lang.com/) structuring is set up separate from the Jekyll's built-in SASS compiling.
-So to develop styles for the site, navigate to the assets directory in Terminal and run (make sure [Compass](http://compass-style.org/) is installed:
+So to develop styles for the site, navigate to the root directory of the project in Terminal and run (make sure [Compass](http://compass-style.org/) is installed:

 ```
 compass watch